ChyAnalyst/Cohort-Analysis-with-Python/README.md

 - User Retention using Pandas and Numpy packages

- These results were plotted  using:
+These results were plotted on:
- - Line Graph with Matplotlib
+- Line Graph
- - Heat Map with Seaborn
+- Heat Map

+# Built with

+- Pandas -data analysis and manipulation tool
+- matplotlib - data visualization library
+- seaborn - data visaualization library